 Disinfectants

-1. Bactericidal means with the ability to kill bacteria.
-Bactericidal substances have the ability to destroy important components of susceptible bacterial cells hence killing them.
-Bacteriostatic means with the ability to prevent further bacterial multiplication without necessarily showing the effect on the mature cells (Nemeth, 2015).
-Virucidal means with the ability to deactivate viruses.
-Fungistatic means with the ability to inhibit the growth of fungi.
+Bactericidal means the ability to kill bacteria.
+Bactericidal substances can destroy important components of susceptible bacterial cells, killing them.
+Bacteriostatic means the ability to prevent further bacterial multiplication without necessarily showing the effect on the mature cells (Nemeth, 2015).
+Virucidal means the ability to deactivate viruses.
+Fungistatic means the ability to inhibit the growth of fungi.
 Fungistatic compounds will prevent the growth of fungi without necessarily destroying the mature fungi.

-2. The control culture includes the test sample without the test chemical.
-It is used as a marker of whether or not the test chemical achieves the required action.
+The control culture includes the test sample without the test chemical.
+It is used to determine whether or not the test chemical achieves the required action.
 It can also be crucial in understanding the degree of growth inhibition and/or cell death.

-3. The activity of a disinfectant is affected by several factors including: the contact time with the target, the concentration and potency of the disinfectant being used, physical factors associated with the contact e.g the temperature during the disinfection process, the resistance nature of the target organisms, and the number and location of the targeted organisms.
-It is crucial to understand how a change in any one factor affects the action of the disinfectant used in order to maximize their effects on the target organism.
+The activity of a disinfectant is affected by several factors, including the contact time with the target, the concentration and potency of the disinfectant being used, physical factors associated with the contact, e.g., the temperature during the disinfection process, the resistance nature of the target organisms, and the number and location of the targeted organisms.
+It is crucial to understand how a change in any one factor affects the action of the disinfectant used in order to maximize its effects on the target organism.

-4. Resistance to disinfectants is due to the interplay of physical factors and genetic makeup.
-In some organisms, the resistance is conferred by their being impermeable to the disinfectant.
-Other organisms are resistant due to the production of substances that neutralize the effect of the disinfectant being used.
+Resistance to disinfectants is due to the interplay of physical factors and genetic makeup.
+In some organisms, resistance is conferred by being impermeable to the disinfectant.
+Other organisms are resistant due to the production of substances that neutralize the disinfectant’s effect.
 The ability to resist disinfectants can be conferred by intrinsic genetic makeup or plasmids (Russell, 2002).

-5. Gram-positive organisms are the most susceptible to disinfectants while mycobacteria and endospores are the most resistant forms.
+Gram-positive organisms are the most susceptible to disinfectants, while mycobacteria and endospores are the most resistant forms.

 Antimicrobial Agent Susceptibility Testing and Resistance

-1. Resistance is the ability of an organism to prevent an agent such as an antibiotic from harming it.
-Resistance leads to persistence of the infection.
+Resistance is the ability of an organism to prevent an agent, such as an antibiotic, from harming it.
+Resistance leads to the persistence of the infection.
 Susceptibility means that the agent meant to stop the infection is effective against the target organism (Richardson, 2017).

-2. Pure cultures involve the use of one strain or clone.
+Pure cultures involve the use of one strain or clone.
 Using a pure culture offers more accurate results since different strains show different resistance profiles.
-Some forms of resistance may be plasmid coded hence transmissible from one strain to the other.
-It is, therefore, crucial to use pure cultures in antimicrobial susceptibility testing to avoid interference from other strains.
+Some forms of resistance may be plasmid-coded and transmissible from one strain to another.
+Therefore, it is crucial to use pure cultures in antimicrobial susceptibility testing to avoid interference from other strains.

-3. The use of mixed cultures is allowed in some cases.
+The use of mixed cultures is allowed in some cases.
 It is crucial to mimic the conditions associated with the organism being tested.
-If the organism’s pathogenicity is dependent on the existence of other organisms, it is crucial to provide a mixed culture in order to mimic the conditions that confer pathogenicity.
+If the organism’s pathogenicity depends on other organisms’ existence, it is crucial to provide a mixed culture to mimic the conditions that confer pathogenicity.

-5. A growth control tube helps identify the presence and rate of growth in uninhibited conditions and serves as a comparison to the levels of resistance of the tests.
-The sterile control is used to make sure that the broth used was not contaminated.
+A growth control tube helps identify the presence and rate of growth in uninhibited conditions and compares it to the levels of resistance of the tests.
+The sterile control is used to make sure that the broth used is not contaminated.

 References